|

 scripts/plot_scripts/cpu_ram_plot.py

-The two scripts share most of the code, located under scripts/plot_scripts/plot_common.py
+The two scripts share most of the code, located under scripts/plot_scripts/plot_common.py.

 So let’s first describe some common features.